Electric Train Tablet Instruments

 Apart from the 1931 alteration at Bratton Fleming the basic working of the single-line sections on the L&BR remained virtually unchanged throughout the life of the railway.
 When the L&BR was closed in 1935 the Tyer's No 7A pattern of ETT equipment became extinct.
 Sadly it is reported that the machines were smashed open by the demolition men in order to retrieve the tablets and therefore it is very unlikely that an original No 7A instrument will be seen again.
 However a set of L&BR tablets survive at the National Railway Museum in York and various others are known to be in private collections.

-Acknowledgements to David Stirling for information on Tyer's equipment, Russell Burridge for both Blackmoor tablet photographs, David Holden for Pilton-Chelfham tablet photograph, and GW Railwayana Auctions for Barnstaple and Lynton tablet pictures.
+Acknowledgements to David Stirling for information on Tyer's equipment, Michael Bishop for additional L&BR information, Russell Burridge for both Blackmoor tablet photographs, David Holden for Pilton-Chelfham tablet photograph, and GW Railwayana Auctions for Barnstaple and Lynton tablet pictures.